rohan-deshpande/trux/docs/usage/stores-module.md

   {
     'id': 3,
     'title': 'Precious',
     'content': 'They stoles it from us!
-Filthy little Hobbit' },
+Filthy little Hobbitses!'
+  },
 ]);
 ```